MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmLoadBalancerInboundNatRuleConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet adds an inbound network address translation (NAT) rule configuration to an azure_2 load balancer.
+The **Add-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet adds an inbound network address translation (NAT) rule configuration to an Azure load balancer.

 ## EXAMPLES